Jan Karel Lenstra

-Jan Karel Lenstra (born 19 December 1947, in Zaandam) is a Dutch mathematician and operations researcher, known for his work on scheduling algorithms, local search, and the travelling salesman problem.
+Jan Karel Lenstra (born 19 December 1947, in Zaandam) is a Dutch mathematician and operations researcher, known for his work on scheduling problems, the travelling salesman problem, complexity, approximation, and local search.

 Lenstra received his Ph.D. from the University of Amsterdam in 1976, advised by Gijsbert de Leve.
-He then became a researcher at the Centrum Wiskunde & Informatica, where he remained until 1989.
+He then became a researcher at the Centrum Wiskunde & Informatica (CWI), where he remained until 1989.
 After taking positions at the Eindhoven University of Technology (where he became Dean of the Faculty of Mathematics and Computer Science) and the Georgia Institute of Technology, he returned to CWI as its director in 2003.
 He stepped down in 2011, and at that time became a CWI Fellow.
-He was editor-in-chief of Mathematics of Operations Research from 1993 to 1998, and is editor-in-chief of Operations Research Letters since 2002.
+He was editor-in-chief of Mathematics of Operations Research from 1993 to 1998, and of Operations Research Letters from 2002 to 2021.

-Lenstra became an INFORMS fellow in 2004.
+Lenstra became an INFORMS Fellow in 2004.

 In 1997, he was awarded the EURO Gold Medal, the highest distinction within Operations Research in Europe.

-In 2011, he was made a knight of the Order of the Netherlands Lion, and the CWI organized a symposium in his honor.
+In 2011, he was made a Knight of the Order of the Netherlands Lion, and the CWI organized a symposium in his honor.

+Lenstra was chair of the Mathematical Optimization Society, of the Royal Dutch Mathematical Society, and of advisory committees of the Royal Netherlands Academy of Arts and Sciences on mathematics in primary education and on digital literacy in secondary education.
+He chaired the committees for the Spinoza Prize and the Stevin Prize of the Dutch Science Council.

 Lenstra is the brother of Arjen Lenstra, Andries Lenstra, and Hendrik Lenstra, all of whom are also mathematicians.
-He is married to Karen Aardal, in 2020 professor at Delft University.
+His daughter Catrien (1976) is CEO of the City of Amsterdam.
+He is married to Karen Aardal, who is professor of optimization at Delft University of Technology.
+They have two children, Lisa (1999) and Jacob (2003).